luxinator/RainyDay/docs/spark01.md

   }
 }
 ```
+Go through code line by line.

 ### Run

-### Figuring out the spark Scala version
+### *Figuring out the Scala version of Spark
 Go to the directory where you unpacked spark (`cd $SPARK_HOME`).
 Go to the `jars` folder, look for a file named: `scala-compiler-2.*.*.jar`, where the stars are the version numbers.
-Under linux you can do this with `ls | grep scala-compiler`.
-In you project select the same version.
+Under linux you can do this by running `ls | grep scala-compiler`.
+In your IntelliJ project select the same version as you found in the `jars` folder.
 So if you found `scala-compiler-2.11.8.jar` in the jars folder, select 2.11.8 in the new project wizard.
-Now the scala version of spark might not be in the list.
+The scala version of spark might not be in the list, continue reading to find out how to install a compiler.

+#### Installing scala SDK's

 You can install new scala SDK as follows:

 - Make a new scala SBT project.
 - Use the defaults in the wizard.